wasp-lang/wasp/web/docs/auth/email.md

 ![Request password reset page](/img/authui/forgot_password_after.png)

-Users request their password to be reset by going to the `/request-password-reset` page.
+Users request their password to be reset by going to the `/request-password-reset` route.
 We added a link to this page in the login page.

 We will also override the default e-mail content that's sent.
 We are using the `getPasswordResetEmailContent` function from the `@server/auth/email.js` file to generate the email content.